BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-29-babitch-the-story-behind-our-table-soccer-web-application.md

 For development on this client, we are heavily using Grunt, Karma for Unit Testing, and the new Protactor for E2E testing.

-The client is divided into three major parts :
+The client is divided into four major parts :

 ## New Game

 This is the main feature, it allows to begin a new game, choose 4 players, and assign each goals to the right players.
 The game is saved only when the last goals is made.
-Each player is representated by is Gravatar for a nicer UI :)
+Each player is represented by is Gravatar for a nicer UI :)

 ## Live